Gruntfuggly/todo-tree/README.md

 <sup>*Note: all tags in the group should also appear in `todo-tree.general.tags`.*</sup>

 **todo-tree.general.revealBehaviour** (`start of todo`)</br>
 Change the cursor behaviour when selecting a todo from the explorer.
-Yo.u can choose from: `start of todo` (moves the cursor to the beginning of the todo), `end of todo` (moves the cursor to the end of the todo) `highlight todo` (selects the todo text), `start of line` (moves the cursor to the start of the line) and `highlight line` (selected the whole line)
+You can choose from: `start of todo` (moves the cursor to the beginning of the todo), `end of todo` (moves the cursor to the end of the todo) or `start of line` (moves the cursor to the start of the line).

 **todo-tree.general.statusBar** (`none`)</br>
 What to show in the status bar - nothing (`none`), total count (`total`), counts per tag (`tags`), counts for the top three tags (`top three`) or counts for the current file only (`current file`).